exasim-project/NeoFOAM/doc/installation.rst

         cmake --build .
         cmake --install .

-The following can be chained with -D<DesiredBuildFlags>=<Value> to the cmake command most and most relevant build flags are:
+The following can be chained with -D<DesiredBuildFlags>=<Value> to the Cmake command most and most relevant build flags are:

 +---------------------------+-----------------------------------+---------+
 | Flag                      | Description                       | Default |